๐Ÿ’Intro to Chemistry

 • Energy release allows intermolecular attractions to form during freezing, condensation, and deposition.
 These are exothermic processes (they release heat).

 • Temperature remains constant during a phase transition even though you're still adding or removing heat.
-That's because the energy is going into changing the arrangement of particles (breaking or forming intermolecular attractions) rather than increasing their kinetic energy.
+The energy goes into changing the arrangement of particles (breaking or forming intermolecular attractions) rather than increasing their kinetic energy.
 This is one of the most commonly tested ideas in this unit.

 Melting Point